-Our palm oil-free shopping guide lists a wide range of palm oil-free supermarket products.
+palm oil-free shopping guide (pdf) lists a wide range of palm oil-free supermarket products.
 Discover what products you can add to your shopping list.

-There are some certified sustainable palm oil plantations, but only around 4% of the world's palm oil is certifiably sustainable and this 4% cannot be traced back to the plantation that produced it.
-Sustainable palm oil means rainforests have not been recently cleared and biodiversity has not been harmed.
-Currently, there is no truly sustainable palm oil available.
+There are some certified sustainable palm oil plantations, but they only account for around 4% of the world's palm oil.
+Additionally, this 4% cannot be traced back to the plantation that produced it, so there is currently no truly sustainable palm oil available.

-Unfortunately, certified sustainable palm oil is more costly than other palm oil and many companies are choosing the cheaper option.
-Demand is increasing at up to 10% every year, so it is up to consumers to put pressure on manufacturers to source sustainable alternatives, or prove they obtain their palm oil from truly certifiably sustainable sources.
+Demand is increasing at up to 10% every year, so it is up to consumers to put pressure on manufacturers to source sustainable alternatives, or prove that they obtain their palm oil from 100% certifiably sustainable sources.